sezanzeb/setxkbmap-gtk/readme/usage.md

 Tested with the XBOX 360 Gamepad.
 On Ubuntu, gamepads worked better in Wayland than with X11 for me.

+## Foot Pedals

+Foot pedal clicks can be translated into mouse scroll events even if the device didn't support that.
+Tested on Kinesis Savant Elite 2 (3-pedal version) on Wayland/Ubuntu.
+Scroll events generated while holding the pedal linearly auto-repeat as they should.

 <br/>
 <br/>